crky14/currency_converter/README.md

 ```

-### Supported currency symbol conversions
+### Supported currencies and their symbols

-This table shows all supported currency symbols and corresponding currency.
+This table shows all supported currencies and their symbols/signs.

 | Currency symbol | Currency code | Currency name |
 |-----|-----|---------------------------|